Below you will find a listing of area attractions and outdoor adventures.

 The Altama Museum collection is housed in the neoclassic-style Brazell House, built in 1911 and listed on the National Register of Historic Places.
 Best-known for its Libby Collection of Staffordshire porcelain dating from the 1800’s with over 260 pieces and 210 different patterns.
 Permanent exhibits also include 18th – 19th C. European prints, the Aldridge Antique Clothing Collection, the Victorian Parlor and Bedroom, vintage Vidalia photographs and a large reasonably priced Sale Gallery.
 The Girl Scout room, dedicated to Girl Scouts of all ages, exhibits scouting memorabilia dating back to 1929.
 Admission is free, thanks to the City of Vidalia and Altama members.
 Call 912-537-1911 for more information.

 Downtown Historic District

 Shopping is a pleasure in downtown Vidalia along shaded sidewalks that will take you thru the Historic District and to unique shopping.
-Stop in for a sweet treat at 3 different bake shops and coffee shops.
-Browse the ladies boutiques and gift shops, jewelry stores and more.
+Stop in for a sweet treat and coffee at the corner coffee chop.
+Browse the ladies boutiques and gift shops, children’s boutique, jewelry stores, interior design studios and more.
 Stop for lunch or dinner at one of the downtown restaurants.

 Downtown Parking on the street is limited to 2 hours but is unlimited in the parking lot behind City Hall at 114 Jackson Street.